EDMdesigner/email-generator-docs/elements/button/README.md

 Buttons are usually used for call-to-actions and are one of the most important elements of the email.
 It used to refer to an instruction or a request that a company makes to its audience in order to provoke a certain response or action.

 Button is relatively complex as well.
-It can have the following box properties: paddings, margins, borders, backgrouns (color and background image as well).
+It can have the following box properties: paddings, margins, borders, backgrounds (color and background image as well).
 In addition it can have radius.
 The most important propery of a button is the link value of the href property and the text.

 ```
 {